KaitlinCarlon/SEM-Project/use-cases/use-case-20.md

 ## Description

-1. UN request population information for the top N populated cities in the world.
+1. UN request population information for the top N populated cities in a continent.
 2. UN researcher captures the specific area and get information for.
 3. UN researcher extracts population information from the Database.
 4. UN researcher provides report to UN.